Reigate: Reigate in wartime

-Some 5000 evacuees from London were sent to the Reigate and Redhill area at the start of the Second World War in September 1939, but by February of the following year around 2000 had returned home.
+Some 5,000 evacuees from London were sent to the Reigate and Redhill area at the start of the Second World War in September 1939, but by February of the following year around 2000 had returned home.
 The caves beneath Reigate Castle were converted for use as public air raid shelters and the first bombing raid on the town took place on 15 August 1940.
 There was a succession of raids in November 1940, including on the 7th when Colley Hill and Reigate Hill were attacked.
 Towards the end of the war, in 1944, the Tea House café on top of Reigate Hill was destroyed by a V-1 flying bomb.
+In total 71 civilians died through enemy action within Reigate Municipal Borough.

 For much of the war, Reigate was the headquarters of the South Eastern Command of the British Army.
 The command was partly housed in purpose-built tunnels beneath Reigate Hill, excavated in 1939 by Welsh miners.
 The complex consisted of four large underground halls, linked by a network of passageways dug through the chalk.
 The entrances to the tunnels were destroyed in 1968, after several people had been injured in unauthorised attempts to access the site.

 During the Second World War, the defence of the town was primarily the responsibility of the 8th Surrey Battalion of the Home Guard, although the East Surrey Water Company and the London Passenger Transport Board formed separate units to defend local infrastructure.
 Tank traps in the castle grounds were among the defences installed in the town.
 Before being deployed to the Western Front, the 1st Battalion of the Hastings and Prince Edward Regiment (part of the Canadian Army, was encamped locally.
 (Note: Canadian servicemen were injured in September 1940, when two bombs fell at the junction of Evesham Road and West Street.)
 On 19 March 1945 a U.S. Air Force B17G, returning from a bombing raid in Germany, crashed into Reigate Hill in low-visibility conditions.
 Two memorial benches, carved in the shape of wing tips, were installed as a memorial at the crash site 70 years later.

 National and local government

 The town is in the parliamentary constituency of Reigate and has been represented at Westminster since July 2024 by Conservative Rebecca Paul.
 A previous MP, George Gardiner, was elected MP in 1974, but defected from the Conservatives to the Referendum Party two months before the 1997 general election.
-Geoffrey Howe, later briefly Deputy Prime Minister under Margaret Thatcher, represented Reigate from 1970 to 1974.
+Geoffrey Howe, later briefly deputy prime minister under Margaret Thatcher, represented Reigate from 1970 to 1974.